Domestic Disaster Response & Preparedness

-Throughout the spring and summer of 2019, several bouts of rapid snowmelt and heavy rain caused multiple and recurring flood events across Nebraska, Missouri, and elsewhere in the Midwest.
+Throughout the spring and summer of 2019, several bouts of rapid snowmelt and heavy rain caused multiple and recurring flood events across Oklahoma, Nebraska, Missouri, and elsewhere in the Midwest.
 Thousands of buildings, homes, and farms were inundated with water, ice, and mud.

 How Disciples are Involved:

 Local Contacts: Disciples of Christ congregations across the impact areas; local Long-Term Recovery Groups; Housing Foundation for Sarpy County

 Early Response: Week of Compassion provided solidarity grants to several congregations that had damage to their buildings or were providing shelter and relief to their communities; we also provided solidarity grants to more than a dozen families connected to Disciples congregations.
 We also helped connect congregations with ecumenical partners like Habitat for Humanity and the International Orthodox Christian Charities to support clean-up efforts.